micado-scale/docs/user_documentation/rst/application_description.rst

 Kubernetes networking is inherently different to the approach taken by Docker/Swarm.
 This is a complex subject which is worth a read: https://kubernetes.io/docs/concepts/cluster-administration/networking/ .
 Since every pod gets its own IP, which any pod can by default use to communicate with any other pod, this means there is no network to explicitly define.
-If **ports** is defined in the definition above, pods can reach each other over CoreDNS via their hostname (container name).
+If the **ports** keyword is defined in the definition above, pods can reach each other over CoreDNS via their hostname (container name).

 Under the **outputs** section (this key is **NOT** nested within *node_templates*) you can define an output to retrieve from Kubernetes via the adaptor.
 Currently, only port info is obtainable.